quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company hosts a multi-tier web application that uses an Amazon Aurora MySQL DB cluster for storage.
+### A company hosts a multi-tier web application that uses an Amazon Aurora MySQL DB cluster for storage.
 The application tier is hosted on
 Amazon EC2 instances.
 The company's IT security guidelines mandate that the database credentials be encrypted and rotated every 14 days.

 What should a solutions architect do to meet this requirement with the LEAST operational effort?